ferrucc-io/ferruccio/README.md

 In this repository you can find the source of my personal blog.

 The site is a static Hugo blog hosted on Github pages.
+It's currently running on Hugo 0.84.4.

 The deployed version of the site is inside the `docs/` folder.
 If you push a change it gets deployed automatically.